martinkearn/Content/Blogs/Integration testing Logic Apps.md

 }
 ```

-The logic app will then get a weather report for the city specified in the `location` via the [MSN Weather Connector](https://docs.microsoft.com/en-us/connectors/msnweather/) and return it.
+The Logic App will get a weather report for the city specified in the `location` via the [MSN Weather Connector](https://docs.microsoft.com/en-us/connectors/msnweather/) and return it.

 ![A simple logic app which gets a weather report for a given city](https://github.com/martinkearn/Content/raw/master/Blogs/Images/WeatherLogicAppOverview.jpg)